rawatanimesh/portfolio-website-dark-light-themes/README.md

 3. PWA features
 4. Offline caching
 5. Relevant meta tags to boost SEO ranking
+6. Fully responsive for all screen sizes
+7. Add your own CV/resume for others to download
 ```

 ### Switch between light and dark theme